teiniker/teiniker-lectures-computerscience/programming-c/c-advanced/file-handling/README.md

 ```C
     fclose(fp);
 ```
-Here, `fp` is a file pointer associated with the file to be closed.
+Here, `fp` is a `FILE` pointer associated with the file to be closed.

 ### Reading and Writing to a Text File